NikitaFuntov/gitstart/README.txt

-This is my first Education project in Git
+This is my first Education project in Git.And I try to improve my skills in version controling.